 Some other countries also have their own types of ‘Patents’, each of which with its own characteristics.
 A noticeable category is the ‘Design Patents’ from the United States.
 American Patent law divides Patents roughly into two categories; on one hand, there is the ‘Utility Patents’ which can only apply to new inventions that offer technological solutions to problems.

 These Patents do not merely protect the product’s appearance, but in fact, grant its inventor the exclusive rights over the functioning over the invention (such as the machine or medicine).
 ‘Design Patents’ only protect the aesthetic aspects of such inventions and do not lead to any exclusive rights over the product’s functioning.
 Therefore, an American Design Patent is essentially the same as what is called a registered Industrial Design in Indonesia.

 Laws and legal articles written in English furthermore sometimes mention a ‘Utility Model’, which’ definition comes close to that of the Indonesian Simple Patent.
 Utility Models are usually being applied for in case of new applications of, or additions to existing products, and grant their holders limited Patent rights.
 Utility Models go by many other names as well, such as ‘Innovation Patent’, ‘Minor Patent’ or ‘Short-term Patent’.

 Another kind of Patent one sometimes stumbles upon while reading about Patents is the so-called ‘Plant Patent’.
 Plant Patents are also commonly known as ‘Plant Breeder’s Rights’, and in many countries – including Indonesia – have their own legislation.
 Just like Patents, Plant Patents can only be granted if the invention is new and has not been seen before.
-As the name suggests, the invention in case of a Plant Patent is a type of plant with certain characteristics which results from the application of knowledge and research.
+As the name suggests, the invention in the case of a Plant Patent is a type of plant with certain characteristics that results from the application of knowledge and research.